hbrobotics/hbrc_ros_robot_platform/README.md

 	git clone -o upstream https://github.com/hbrobotics/hbrc_ros_robot_platform.git
         # Change the current working directory to the root of the cloned repository
         cd hbrc_ros_robot_platform
+	# Set your `git` user name and `email`.
+Please run the following two commands:
+        git config --global user.name "Your Name"
+        git config --global user.email "youremail@yourdomain.com"
+	# Fill in "Your Name' with your actual name and "youremail@yourdomain.com"
+        # with your actual E-mail address.

-2. The second step is to run one or more installation scripts.
-There are currently three scripts:
+2. The second step is to run one `hr2_install` script.
+This is done by

-   * `mechancical/install_me.sh`:
-     This script resides in the `mechanical` sub-directory and will install everything needed for the mechanical aspects of the project:

-          ./mechanical/install_me.sh  # Install the mechanical portion of the project.

-   * `electrical/install_ee.sh`:
-     This script resides in the `electrical` sub-directory and will install everything needed for the mechanical aspects of the project.

-          `./electrical/install_ee.sh  # Install the electrical portion of this project.`
+     ./bin/hr2_install OPTION

+   where `OPTION` is one or more of the following:
-   * `install_all.sh`:
+   * `all`:  Installs everything
-     This script just installs everything, but takes the longest.

-          `./install.sh  # Install everything.`

-   Please run one of the three scripts mentioned above.
-It will download a bunch of stuff.
+   * `most`: Installs everything but `dev`
+   * `dev`:  Installs the development workflow (a personal Git.Hub account is required.)
+   * `ee`:   Installs all of the software needed for electrical engineering
+   * `me`:   Installs all of the software needed for mechanical engineering
+   * `sw`:   Installs all of the software needed for software development

+   Many people select the `most` option.

+   Downloading everything takes quite a while (frequently in excess of half an hour.)
+   Sometime you will be prompted for your user password so that the system can install some system software.
+The `stm32cubeide` software (selected by `ee`, `me`) is particularly slow.

+3. After the `hr2_install` script terminates (
-3. This is important.
-You need to activate your Python Virtual environtment.
+   This is important.
+You need to activate your Python Virtual environment.
    This is done as follows:

-          `workon hr2   # Activate the hr2 Python virtual environment`

-4. There are a bunch of `Makefile`'s sprinkled through out the various sub directories in the project.
-The `make` program can recursively visit each of these `Makefile`'s and do any additonal needed steps.
-There are two `make` targets in all `Makefile`'s:

-   * `all`: This is the normal do day-to-day target that is used when you simply type `make`.
-   * `everything`: This is meant to be used once since it does additional steps that are rarely needed -- create images, `dxf` files, etc.  This target is triggered by typing `make everything`.

-5. There are two things left to do:

-   A. Enable your python virtual environment:
+     source ~/.bashrc

-           source ~/.bashrc   # Prepare for python virtual environments workon hr2         # Enable the hr2 virtual environment
+     workon hr2   # Activate the hr2 Python virtual environment

+4. After that yo can use the `make` program to do any remaining buidling.

-   B. Use the `make` program to recursively build `everything` by typing:
+   Use the `make` program to recursively build `everything` by typing:

            make everything